 The students get hands-on lab experience in Columbia Engineering research laboratories by joining an existing project, and learning a variety of laboratory techniques and technologies from principal investigators and their graduate student mentors.

+Columbia Engineering Young Scholars

 All five of the inaugural cohort's Young Scholars are seniors at Columbia Secondary School for Math Science & Engineering:

-Principal Investigator: Dr. Jim Hone
+Principal Investigator: Dr. James Hone

 Nicholas Pape